braintree/braintree_android/RESULT_PROPOSAL.md

 ```
 ## Single Result Object With Types

-This approach is the most Kotlin-first pattern since the return type handling and casting can be
+This approach is the most Kotlin-first pattern.
-done in the least lines of code.
 It also resolves the nullability issues.
-However, the Java
+However,
-integration becomes somewhat complex with casting.
-This approach aligns with how other payment
+the Java integration becomes somewhat complex with casting.
+This approach aligns with how other
-SDKs handle results.
+payment SDKs handle results.

 This approach relies on the Kotlin sealed class, so requires the `PaymentAuthResult` and
 `PaymentResult` objects to live in `BraintreeCore`.
+It also requires the launchable result
-This reduces code duplication in our SDK, but
+objects to all extend a single class (ex: `LaunchableRequest`).
+This reduces code duplication in
-requires casting by the merchants (ex: PaymentMethodNonce is returned instead of
+our SDK, but requires casting by the merchants (ex: PaymentMethodNonce is returned instead of
 module-specific PayPalAccountNonce).
 Once the SDK is fully converted to Kotlin, these could be
 moved into payment module specific sealed classes (ex: `PayPalPaymentAuthResult`).